How to Convert a AAC Track to AC3 File in Mac and PC

 There's a Need for OGG to MP3 Conversion For Better Accessibility

-Let's put aside the technical details and focus on the compatibility of each format, and you will notice that OGG audio format has limited support from most applications and devices that make it an annoying thing when you feel like enjoying on the go.
-There are occasions that you may have a lot of OGG audio files that are ripped from a collection of Blu-ray discs or DVDs.
-Given the fact that MP3 is one of the most popular audio formats that is accessible on most portable media players and devices, then you may prefer to convert these OGG Vorbis files directly to MP3 so that you can make usable music copies in iTunes and later put these audios into your mobile phone trouble-free (See the esay way to sync your songs on Mac over to iPhone without iTunes, for example).
+Let's put aside the technical details and focus on the compatibility of each format, and you will notice that OGG audio format has limited support from most applications and devices.
+There are chances that you may have a lot of OGG audio files that are ripped from a collection of Blu-ray discs or DVDs.
+Given the fact that MP3 is one of the most popular audio formats that is accessible on most media players and devices, you may prefer to convert these OGG Vorbis files to MP3 so that you can put these audios into your mobile phone trouble-free.

 Actually, there is something that is up to the task.
 Video Converter for Mac will do exactly what you are hoping with great ease.
-Despite its name for full video conversion, it's used for pretty much everything.
-It supports batch conversions for a volume of audio profiles (OGG, MP3, AAC, AC3, WMA, FLAC, AIFF, M4R and many more), so you can select as many songs as a time and convert it all in one shot to get the formats you need.
-Apart from converting media files, it houses an inherent editor for improving visual experience for trailers and adjusting audio file－remove the unwanted parts of a song by setting the start and end point at a particular point of time.
+It is an useful application that houses a volume of audio formats including OGG, MP3, AAC, AC3, WMA, FLAC, AIFF, M4R and many more.
+Apart from converting OGG audios to MP3, it lets you remove the unwanted parts of a song by allowing you to get the audio file to start and end at a particular point of time.

 Step 1: Import OGG Audio Files